sy2002/QNICE-FPGA/hw/README.md

   hardware's or port's name.
 Start modifying this top file to fit your needs.

-* If you are not on Xilinx hardware, then the first thing you might want to do is to comment out everything related to the Xilinx `MMCME` based generation of the 25.175 MHz VGA pixelclock in `env1.vhd`.
-Even though the 25.175 MHz pixelclock generates a better and sharper image on most displays, the 25 MHz version is also absolutely OK and it is more portable, as it only relies on a simple clock divider to generate the pixelclock.
-So you might want to comment out the `UNISIM` library and the `MMCME` instantiation that generates the signal `clk25MHz` and comment in the clock divider process `generate_clk25MHz : process(SLOW_CLOCK)` instead.
+* If you are not on Xilinx hardware, then the first thing you might want to do is to rewrite the file `clk.vhd`.
+The idea behind this file is to gather together everything related to clock generation in a single file with no other responsibilities, so as to simplify porting.
+Currently, this file makes use of the Xilinx primitive `MMCME`, which is a PLL that generates the CPU clock speed of 50 MHz, and the VGA clock speed of 25.2 MHz.
+If your hardware does not support PLL's then you may use a 25.0 MHz clock for the VGA signal, this is absolutely ok.
+A clock frequency of 25.0 MHz may be generated using a simple clock divider.
 Do not forget to set appropriate timing constraints for the clock in the IDE or development environment of your choice; `TS_clk25MHz` in `env1.ucf` might be an inspiration.

 * In the file `hw/xilinx/nexys4ddr/ISE/env1.ucf` you will find advice about how to do the mapping from the NETs to the hardware's pins and what